JAYASREE-P/End-to-End-Data-Analytics/README.md

 Technologies Used

-Python: Pandas, NumPy, Matplotlib, Seaborn for data processing and visualization.
+Python: Pandas for data processing and visualization.

 SQL: Used for querying and managing relational databases.